 You can learn more about what’s included in our SEO dashboard template here.

 Insights & Decision Making

 After you’ve collected all your data, analyzed the key metrics, and used a data visualization tool to report it, it’s time to use these insights in order to make decisions for the next period of your campaign.

 Before getting into the technical details of your campaign, one of the best ways to present these insights and next steps to your clients is with an SEO report summary.

-A report summary should generally be quite simple, short, and easy to read even if they don’t know anything about SEO.
-In particular, we recommend providing a breakdown of the following metrics:
+A report summary should generally be quite simple, short, and easy to read even if the client doesn't know anything about SEO.
+In particular, I recommend providing a breakdown of the following metrics: